Medical Policy

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
 Laboratories that offer laboratory-developed tests must be licensed under CLIA for high-complexity testing.
 To date, the FDA has chosen not to require any regulatory review of this test.

 This evidence review was created in October 2011 with a search of the PubMed database.
-The most recent literature update was performed through April 30, 2024.
+The most recent literature update was performed through May 19, 2025.

 Testing for individual genes (not gene panels) associated with Food and Drug Administration (FDA)-approved therapeutics for therapies with National Comprehensive Cancer Network (NCCN) recommendations of 2A or higher are not subject to extensive evidence review.
 The pivotal evidence is included in Table 1 for informational purposes.
 Note that while the FDA approval of companion diagnostic tests for genes might include tests that are conducted as panels, the FDA approval is for specific genes (such as driver mutations) and not for all of the genes on the test panel.
+This evidence review does not directly evaluate targeted therapies classified as monoclonal or bispecific antibodies as stand-alone interventions.
+These therapeutics may be listed in Table 1 if approved for combination treatment with BRAF, MEK, or other kinase inhibitors.

 For individuals with melanoma who receive BRAF gene variant testing to select treatment with FDA-approved targeted therapy, the evidence includes FDA-approved therapeutics with NCCN recommendations of 2A or higher and was not extensively evaluated.